ziwang-klvk/CFQ-RBMT/README.md

 3. Post-processing for disambiguation

-#### dbca:
-The implemented [dbca splitter](https://github.com/ronentk/dbca-splitter) (Distribution-Based Compound Assessment, a method proposed by CFQ paper to systematically measure atom/compound divergence).
-Since it was not completely implemented, we modified it with new features.

 ### Dataset generation

 `pipeline`: Involves codes and related files used for grammar development, translation assessment, result analysis and etc.